 To increase the findability of your blog and to help your visitors understand your website, you should regularly review your site structure.
 Your site structure isn’t just about your menu, it’s about internal linking, removing duplicate content and fixing possible errors in your Google Search Console as well.
 You could also check, for instance, if you have orphaned content on your site and add some links to it.
 If you want to learn more about this, please see our ultimate guide for site structure!

 Chances are when you first started blogging; you didn’t look into SEO at all.
 You might get visitors now through Google, but could it be more if you optimize your blog posts properly?
 Do keyword research and optimize those blog posts that are important to you, for instance, your cornerstone content.

 Work on your social media exposure

 Your blog is more than just a place where you write; it’s your brand.
 This means that you need to reach people on social media as well.
 Creating a social media planning isn’t a bad idea at all.
 Every platform has its own unique power: use it to your advantage.
 You might want to share behind the scene photos on Facebook, a gorgeously styled feed on Instagram with relevant hashtags and witty comments on Twitter.
 Use it to your advantage to engage with your readers and potential readers.
 Often there are places where you can self-promote.
 Think of the numerous Facebook groups about blogging: there are often threads where you can drop your link.

 Talk to and help other bloggers

-Still looking for ideas what to do when you’re out of inspiration or want to quit your blog?
+Still looking for ideas on what to do when you’re out of inspiration or want to quit your blog?
 Why not try one of our courses?
-Yoast offers a Free SEO training and several other trainings that will definitely help you get a better understanding of SEO, keyword research and content writing.
+Yoast offers a free SEO training and several other training courses that will definitely help you get a better understanding of SEO, keyword research and content writing.